IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 }

-for collectibleType, price in pairs(collectiblePrices) do -- Do something with "collectibleType" and "price" end
+for collectibleType, price in pairs(collectiblePrices) do -- Do something with "collectibleType" and "price". end
 ```